chuankaizhao/AppliedParallelProgramming/MP4-3DConvolution/README.md

 # MP-4 3D Convolution

+## Objective

-Implementation of a 3D convolution using constant memory for the kernel (mask filter) and 3D shared memory tiling. </br>
+The purpose of this lab is to implement a 3D convolution using constant memory for the kernel and 3D shared memory tiling.

+## Instructions

+- Edit the code to implement a 3D convolution with a 3x3x3 kernel in constant memory and a 3D shared-memory tiling.

-The program launches 3D CUDA grid and blocks, where each thread is responsible for computing a single element of the output. </br>
+- Edit the code to launch the kernel you implemented.
+The function should launch 3D CUDA grid and blocks, where each thread is responsible for computing a single element of the output.

-Input and output formats: float inputData[] = { z_size, y_size, x_size, float1, float2, ... } </br>
+- Answer the questions found in the questions tab.